why shop manta sleep

 Unless it’s the kind that helps you fall asleep, too much noise can prevent you from drifting off (and staying there).
 Sleeping in silence means fewer distractions.

 💡 Key Takeaway: Apart from sleeping in the zero gravity sleep position, go the extra mile to reap its benefits.
-Make sure to relax before bedtime and create an environment that’s conducive to sleep.
+Make sure to relax before bedtime and create an environment conducive to sleep.
 Don’t forget to invest in a suitable mattress, adjustable bed base, pillows and other sleep accessories.

 FAQs on the Zero Gravity Sleep Position